ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/FacetedSearch2/INSTALL.md

 - If set to an array of file extensions, files of those types are shown in an overlay rather than navigating away.
 Set to `false` to disable.
 - **Example:** `['pdf', 'png']`

-### `ShowSolrScore`
+### `ShowScore`
 - **Default:** `false`
-- If `true`, the raw SOLR relevance score is shown as a tooltip on the "Show Details" link of each search result.
+- If `true`, the raw relevance score is shown as a tooltip on the "Show Details" link of each search result.
 Useful for debugging relevance.

 ### `HeaderControlOrder`
 - **Default:** `["sortView", "searchView", "saveSearchLink", "createArticleLink"]`